-Heads up, ladies: It’s approaching mid-November already.
-Not only does that mean holiday shopping season is just ‘round the corner, it also means that engagement season is, too.
-If you have someone special in your life and you think the possibility of getting engaged is real, then you should prepare yourself for one potential, little-discussed outcome: You might hate the ring.
+Heads up, ladies: It’s approaching fall already.
+Not only does that mean holiday shopping season is just around the corner, but it also means that engagement season is too.
+If you have someone special in your life and think the possibility of getting engaged is real, then you should prepare yourself for one potential yet little-discussed outcome: You might hate the ring.

-As a woman of a certain type of style, you probably have a taste level that you rarely (if ever) compromise on.
-This means that if you didn’t work together with your fiancé to pick out the ring—if you preferred a surprise and left it somewhat up to chance—the possibility exists that you might not care for the ring he picked out.
+As a woman of a certain style, you probably have a taste level that you rarely (if ever) compromise on.
+This means that if you didn’t work together with your S.O. to pick out the ring—i.e., if you preferred a surprise and left it somewhat up to chance—the possibility exists that you might not care for the ring you’re given.

 “You need to speak to your fiancé about your distaste for the ring style.
-Tactfully explaining that you can’t see yourself wearing this style of ring might eliminate his feeling bad if he chose the ring himself,” Post advises.
-“Above all, be sensitive to your fiance’s feelings, as he may have chosen the ring with the utmost care and thoughtfulness, and may react to your wanting to change the ring with mixed emotions.”
+Tactfully [explain] that you can’t see yourself wearing this style of ring,” Post advises.
+“Above all, be sensitive to your fiance’s feelings, as [they] may have chosen the ring with the utmost care and thoughtfulness, and may react to your wanting to change the ring with mixed emotions.”

 Another option is approaching the botched ring purchase as a project the two of you can work on together and bond over.

-“If it is a family heirloom from his family, perhaps offering to reset the stone(s) in a style that is better suited to your taste would be an acceptable solution,” Post says.
-“If he purchased the ring new, maybe you could suggest that you substitute the setting for an alternative one that you choose yourself.”
+“If it is a family heirloom, perhaps offering to reset the stone(s) in a style that is better suited to your taste would be an acceptable solution,” Post says.
+“If [they] purchased the ring new, maybe you could suggest that you substitute the setting for an alternative one that you choose yourself.”

 “If the ring is an heirloom, or if what you have in mind simply isn’t within your fiancé’s budget, be happy with the ring you received,” Brides.com advises.
-“Remember: You’re getting married to the man, not the ring.”
+You’re marrying the person, after all, “not the ring.”

 “Don’t forget about what your ring represents.
 A ring is a gift meant to show your partner’s love and commitment as you begin your lives together,” one wedding writer at Loverly suggests.
 “Thinking about how much your intended loved choosing it for you, or what he or she said when presenting it to you, might help you keep things in perspective.”